startoy/legacy-contracts.js/.github/ISSUE_TEMPLATE.md

+# This Template is Important!

+Please fill out all sections of this template if you would like us to consider your issue, otherwise we may close it without comment.
+By filling out the template you make the most efficient use of our time so that we can support you!
+Win, win!

 # Library Issue or Support Request?

 This is the place to report any issues with the @monax/legacy-contracts.js JavaScript library.
 If you need help with your Solidity code, please see Monax's [Premium Support & Education](https://monax.io/packages/) offering.